-Libyan PM meets Macron, shell hits migrant center
+France seeks Libya ceasefire, migrant center struck

-TRIPOLI (Reuters) - Libya’s internationally-recognized prime minister met French President Emmanuel Macron on Wednesday after an air strike hit a migrant detention center overnight even as the month-long battle for Tripoli slowed during Ramadan.
+TRIPOLI/PARIS (Reuters) - France’s President Emmanuel Macron called on Wednesday for a ceasefire in the month-long battle for Libya’s capital Tripoli after fighting hit a migrant detention center overnight.

-With foreign powers aghast at the latest flare-up in Libya, in turmoil since the 2011 toppling of Muammar Gaddafi, Prime Minister Fayez al-Serraj met Macron in Paris.
+With foreign powers aghast at the latest flare-up in a nation divided and chaotic since the 2011 toppling of Muammar Gaddafi, Macron met the internationally-recognized Libyan Prime Minister Fayez al-Serraj in Paris.

+“Noting that there is no military solution to the Libyan conflict ... the proposal was put forward to delimit a ceasefire line, under international supervision,” Macron’s office said in a statement afterwards, also backing a U.N. peace plan and elections.

-France has in the past been supportive of eastern Libyan forces commander Khalifa Haftar, who launched an assault on Serraj’s forces in early April under the banner of combating terrorism and bringing order.
+France has in the past been supportive of eastern Libyan forces commander Khalifa Haftar, who launched an assault on Serraj’s Tripoli base in early April under the banner of combatting terrorism and restoring order.

 With Haftar’s troops bogged down in southern outskirts, fighting has been raging though the night but slowing in the day as the Muslim fasting month of Ramadan began this week.